HomeBlogSAM.gov

 Step 2 — UEI assignment

-SAM.gov issues you a Unique Entity Identifier (UEI)— a 12-character ID that replaced DUNS in 2022.
-Request it inside SAM.gov itself (don't go through a third-party service — that's how people get scammed).
+SAM.gov issues a Unique Entity Identifier (UEI)— a 12-character ID that replaced DUNS in 2022.
+Request it from inside SAM.gov.
+Don't use a third-party service; that's how registration scams work, and there are still firms charging $500 for something that's free.

 Step 3 — Core Data

-• Legal business name (exactly as on IRS + state filings)
+• Legal business name — exactly as it appears on your IRS letter and state filings

 • Physical + mailing address

-• Point of Contact: yours, backup, and alternate
+• Point of Contact: yours, a backup, and an alternate

 Step 4 — Reps & Certs

-This is where most people rush and regret it.
-You'll answer ~150 questions about small business status, hazardous material handling, human trafficking policy, and more.
-These answers flow into every contract you're awarded — they're legally binding.
+This is where most people rush and pay for it later.
+You'll answer about 150 questions — small business status, hazardous material handling, human trafficking policy, the lot.
+Every answer here flows into every contract you win.
+They're legally binding.
+Read each one.

 Size standards